amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

     }
     ```

-In this setup, we would like to run our meta analysis methods on different publication pool sizes.
-This can be done by setting  `max_pubs` parameters.
-We are going to set two sizes, *k = 8*, and *k = 24*.
-In this configuation, after journal max-ed out its publications list, it will calculate `RandomEffectEstimator` and `EggersTestEstimator`, and writes the results into different files for further analysis.
+In this setup, we would like to run our meta analysis methods publication pool size of *K = 24*.
+This can be done by setting  `max_pubs` parameters of `journal_parameters`.
+With this configuration, after journal max-ed out its publications list, it calculates `RandomEffectEstimator` and `EggersTestEstimator`, and writes the results into different files for further analysis.

-Starting by our general plots, we can observer the effect of publication bias on proportion of signifcance results in our publications pool, Figure x, and also the level of bias induced by increasing publication bias, Figure y.
+Starting by our general plots, we can observer the effect of publication bias on proportion of significant results in our publications pool.

 === "0.0"